TERMS of SERVICES AGREEMENT

 12. HIPAA Compliance.

-13.1 Relationship between The Practice and HM.
-HM represents and warrants that it is an independent contractor with no authority to contract for The Practice or in any way to bind or to commit The Practice to any agreement of any kind or to assume any liabilities of any nature in the name of or on behalf of The Practice.
-Under no circumstances shall HM, or any of its staff, if any, hold itself out as or be considered an agent, employee, joint venture, or partner of The Practice.
-In recognition of HM’s status as independent contractor, The Practice shall carry no Workers’ Compensation insurance or any health or accident insurance to cover HM or HM’s agents or staff, if any.
+13.1 Relationship between The Practice and RPM.
+RPM represents and warrants that it is an independent contractor with no authority to contract for The Practice or in any way to bind or to commit The Practice to any agreement of any kind or to assume any liabilities of any nature in the name of or on behalf of The Practice.
+Under no circumstances shall RPM, or any of its staff, if any, hold itself out as or be considered an agent, employee, joint venture, or partner of The Practice.
+In recognition of RPM’s status as independent contractor, The Practice shall carry no Workers’ Compensation insurance or any health or accident insurance to cover RPM or RPM’s agents or staff, if any.
 The Practice shall not pay any contributions to Social Security, unemployment insurance, federal or state withholding taxes, any other applicable taxes whether federal, state, or local, nor provide any other contributions or benefits which might be expected in an employer-employee relationship.
-Neither HM nor its staff, if any, shall be eligible for, participate in, or accrue any direct or indirect benefit under any other compensation, benefit, or pension plan of The Practice.
+Neither RPM nor its staff, if any, shall be eligible for, participate in, or accrue any direct or indirect benefit under any other compensation, benefit, or pension plan of The Practice.

 13.2 Governing Law .
 This Agreement shall be governed by and construed in accordance with the laws of the State of New York and the federal laws of the United States of America.